pinktrink/Phyre/README.md

 //$foo = 'far better'
 ```

+> `->i` takes care of the lack of array dereferencing in 5.3, so that you can
+chain your code like crazy.

 It seems much more readable, doesn't it?
 It's easy to tell that the string `'foo bar baz'` is being `split`, grabbing
 index `1` of the resulting array, then having any instance of `b` replaced with